jh3nd3rs0n/jargyle/README.md

           The boolean value to indicate that client authentication is required for DTLS connections to the SOCKS server (default is false)

       dtls.protocol=PROTOCOL
-          The protocol version for the DTLS connections to the SOCKS server (default is DTLS)
+          The protocol version for the DTLS connections to the SOCKS server (default is DTLSv1.2)

       dtls.trustStoreFile=FILE
           The trust store file for the DTLS connections to the SOCKS server